Ahmad-Rusyaidi/mood-tracker/README.md

 Each main area should do one job clearly:

 - `Home`: log today, use tags, and create a tag on demand while checking in
-- `Journal`: browse and reopen past entries
+- `Journal`: browse, filter, and reopen past entries without losing the screen you drilled in from
-- `Insights`: view trends, recaps, and pattern summaries
+- `Insights`: view trends, recaps, pattern summaries, and jump into matching Journal entries for proof
 - `Settings`: manage reminders, saved custom tags, export, and preferences

 This keeps reflection in one place instead of repeating it across multiple tabs.

+## Navigation Notes

+- `Insights -> Journal` is a drill-in flow, not a tab switch, so Back returns to the exact insight view you were using
+- `Journal -> Home` still works when you reopen a specific date to edit that day
+- future dates can be opened from the calendar, but they stay preview-only until that date arrives

 ## Tag Behavior